TELL have just completed our first demo.

-We have three exhilarating new songs.
-SCROLL DOWN TO HEAR.
+We have three exhilarating new songs: "ROSEMARY GOES AWAY", "GHOST ON THE RADIO", "TIME TO SCREAM".
+SCROLL DOWN TO LISTEN!

-The band is David Wildman: Vocs, guitar, keys, Jason Raffi: Bass, Anthony Fournier: Drums
+TELL is David Wildman: Vocs, guitar, keys, Jason Raffi: Bass, Anthony Fournier: Drums, Vocs

 Engineered and mixed by Joe Idzal at Blossom Studios, Natick.
 Produced by David Wildman